 Often, diagnosing illnesses and symptoms can be extremely simple.
 Learning more about the condition that you have educates you, so you can make an informed decision on whether or not you should then seek medical attention or deal with it yourself.

 Of course, medical advice is something you want from a trusted source.
-And the Internet is often presumed to be a bad source for health apps and information.
-However, there are quite a few websites out there owned and run by healthcare professional providing free medical advice and answers to readers questions.
+And the Internet is often presumed to be a bad source for medical information.
+However, there are quite a few websites and health forums out there owned and run by healthcare professional providing free medical advice and answers to readers questions.
 Here are three great sites where you can have your medical questions answered for free.

 Editor’s note: MakeUseOf is in no way advocating self-diagnosis and/or treatment.
 This is merely a source of information.
 If you require medical attention, do not hesitate to visit a healthcare professional.

 This is a simple site with thousands of answered questions already in its database.
 It’s really simple to use and is held in a very high esteem by its users.
 Along the top of the site there are various categories and links to the doctors’ profiles and recent questions.
 There is also a ticker tape running across the top of the screen with numerous conditions including everything from Autism to Cancer and STIs.

 The homepage consists mainly of this question form which you enter your medical query into.
 The response time varies much in the same way replies to comments on a blog vary.
 Whenever there is a doctor on call, then your questions should be answered.
 24 hours would be the maximum you’ll be waiting.